jyotiradityakabiraj/Multiple-Disease-Prediction-Web-App/README.md

 ## Contributions

 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue in the GitHub repository.
--Jyotiraditya Kabiraj
+- Jyotiraditya Kabiraj
--Payal Singh
+- Payal Singh
--Mohd.
+- Mohd.
 Shafe Lari